 The vehicle does not have to be registered in Luxembourg under two conditions: you must use the vehicle in your role as a director, manager, or employee of the company, and the vehicle should be properly registered in the country where the company is registered.

 After determining whether you need to register your vehicle, the next step is to collect the paperwork that you must provide for the procedure.
-The first two necessary documents are supposed to be in your hands when you became the owner of a car.
+The first two necessary documents (invoice and registration) are supposed to be in your hands when you became the owner of a car.
 If you for some reason don't — contact the person or company with whom you purchased the vehicle.

 Luxembourgish license plates consist of two letters, followed by four numbers.
 The first letter on the license plate can indicate the region in Luxembourg where the vehicle is registered, while the second letter is usually chosen by the vehicle owner.
 The four numbers in the middle of the license plate are assigned sequentially by the Luxembourgish authorities.